310mc/https-310mc.github.io-tl/source/_posts/stella_maris/minitalk/shinobu_2.md

 {% img /img/es/eventstory/stellamaris/minitalk_shinobu2_3.jpg %}

-{% bubble Shinobu %}
+{% bubble Shinobu smile %}
-you would like to give me something else? this is… a [pamphlet], right?

-ohh, there will be a [photoshoot event] for this fishie, yes?

-i already finished my work, so maybe i will [go] and visit them.
+I'm so glad you liked your souvenir, Anzu-dono…♪

+Right then, I should go and hand over the other souvenirs to everyone else.

+That being said, where *should* I go next?
 {% endbubble %}

 <div class="minitalk" character="Anzu">
     <div class="minitalk-option">
         <div class="minitalk-option_header">
-          Here's the map for it.
+          The dance room…
         </div>
         <div class="minitalk-option_content">
-            {% bubble Shinobu %}
+            {% bubble Shinobu norsmile %}
-            waah, you are always [perfect] with your job, aren't you~?

-            fufu, i will take a [peek] on my way [home].
+            Yuuta-kun was there?
+Then I'll head over there.

+            My souvenir for Yuuta-kun is actually something he requested me to buy… It is quite a large amount, so I'd like to give it to him as soon as possible.
 			{% endbubble %}
         </div>
     </div>
     <div class="minitalk-option">
         <div class="minitalk-option_header">
-            I'll prepare a camera.
+            The training room…
         </div>
         <div class="minitalk-option_content">
-            {% bubble Shinobu %}
+            {% bubble Shinobu grin %}
-            you will prepare a [camera] for the [photoshoot]?

-            then let's go together, anzu-san~
+            Mikejima-dono was there!?
+This is perfect timing, then!

+            Mikejima-dono always gives me ninja merchandise, so I bought him plenty of souvenirs as repayment.
+Thank you for informing me~♪
 			{% endbubble %}
         </div>
     </div>
     <div class="minitalk-option">
         <div class="minitalk-option_header">
-            Please enjoy yourself.
+            Cafe COCHI…
         </div>
         <div class="minitalk-option_content">
-            {% bubble Shinobu %}
+            {% bubble Shinobu smilesoft %}
-            hm? you will not join me, anzu-san?

-            then i will invite someone else to come with me~
+            Hm, hm.
+Everyone in ALKALOID had tea there…

+            I already passed over ALKALOID's gifts to Mayoi-dono.
+For some reason, he came to see me at the airport, so he was the first person I met once I returned here.
 			{% endbubble %}
         </div>
     </div>
 </div>
 <br>
-<div toc>{% btn /stella_maris/minitalk/shinobu_1,, arrow-left, Shinobu Mini Talk: lovely present %}{% btn /minitalk/#Stella-Maris,, star, Index %}</div>
+<div toc>{% btn /stella_maris/minitalk/shinobu_1,, arrow-left, Shinobu Mini Talk: An Energizing Time %}{% btn /minitalk/#Stella-Maris,, star, Index %}</div>

-## Translation Notes

-[^1]: In this case, Shinobu is referring to <em>yuruchara</em>, the bizarre-cute mascots that Midori loves, and that his Ryuseitai (known as Yuruseitai) is about.